-3.2056.
-A major part of the review and assessment effort should be directed to the safety analysis for abnormal operation, anticipated operational occurrences and accident conditions performed by the
+- 3.206.
+A major part of the review and assessment effort should be directed to the safety analysis for abnormal operation, anticipated operational occurrences and accident conditions performed by the authorized party.
+The review and assessment of the safety analysis should be performed in accordance with the nature and magnitude of the risks associated with the particular facility or activity. - 3.207.

-3.2067.
 For the post-closure assessment of performance for waste disposal facilities, consideration should be given to all significant features, events and processes that may affect the performance of the facility.
 A comprehensive list of features, events and processes should be developed and criteria (with technical bases) should be clearly defined for screening to exclude those features, events and processes from further consideration that would have either a very small impact on the disposal system or a very low probability of occurrence.
 Scenarios to be considered for performance assessment should be determined in accordance with the features, events and processes selected for consideration.